 - Check for voltage again.

-If you’re getting voltages, it means that the issue is on the battery side.
+If you’re getting voltages, the issue is on the battery side.

 - Rewire the suspected connections and check for short again.

-- If there is no voltage, the issue resides at the boat side.
+- If there is no voltage, the issue resides on the boat side.

-In such a case, you will have to isolate the boat side to prevent further shorts.
+In such a case, you must isolate the boat side to prevent further shorts.
 Do the following:

 - Turn the battery switch ON.
 The meter should give a voltage reading at this point.